MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 In the illustration:
 - A collection of SaaS apps is pictured.
 - You can add these SaaS apps to Azure Active Directory and include these apps in the scope of your multi-factor authentication and conditional access policies.
-- Using Microsoft Cloud App Security, you can discover other cloud apps your organization uses.
-You can sanction apps and apply session controls.
+- Using Microsoft Defender for Cloud Apps, you can discover other cloud apps your organization uses.
+You can approve apps and apply session controls.
 Of course, you can add newly discovered cloud apps to Azure AD to enforce multi-factor authentication and other policies.
 - Microsoft Purview Information Protection capabilities can be extended out to these cloud apps to discover sensitive data, protect data, and prevent data loss.